-Caitlin Patler, Ph.D., is Assistant Professor of Sociology at UC Davis.
-She is a Faculty Affiliate at the Center for Poverty Research, the Migration Research Cluster, the Social Control Cluster, and the Human Rights Program.
+Caitlin Patler, Ph.D., is Assistant Professor of Sociology at University of California, Davis.
+She is an Executive Committee Member of the Global Migration Center and a Faculty Affiliate at the Center for Poverty Research and the Human Rights Program.

 Prior to joining the UC Davis faculty, Dr. Patler was a UC President’s Postdoctoral Fellow in the UC Irvine Department of Criminology, Law and Society.
 She received her Ph.D. in Sociology from UCLA, where she was a National Science Foundation Graduate Research Fellow, a Ford Foundation Diversity Fellow, and a UCLA Center for the Study of Women Paula Stone Legal Research Fellow.
 She received her M.A. in Sociology and her B.A. with College Honors in Sociology and Chicana/o Studies from UCLA.

-Dr. Patler’s research is informed by two decades of work with immigrants’ rights organizations focused on immigration detention, access to education for undocumented youth, and low-wage labor markets.
+Dr. Patler’s research is informed by two decades of research-practice partnerships with legal and civil rights organizations focused on immigration detention, access to education for undocumented youth, and low-wage labor markets.
+She is currently a Special Projects Advisor for Immigrant Defense Advocates.
 She has volunteered with No More Deaths, a humanitarian aid organization on the U.S.-Mexico border.
-In her free time, Patler is a member of the Pico-Union Boxing Club and a long-distance runner.
+In her free time, Dr. Patler enjoys long-distance running and boxing.